Stocks run out of steam on regulation worries, higher yields

 Currency and bond traders were looking to a slew of central bank meetings over the coming week for guidance.

-Canada is first up later on Wednesday at 1400 GMT while the European Central Bank meets on Thursday, when Bank of Japan also concludes its two-day meeting.
+Canada is first up at 1400 GMT on Wednesday while the European Central Bank meets on Thursday, when the Bank of Japan also concludes its two-day meeting.

 No changes are expected from Tokyo, but traders are expecting the ECB to push back on market inflation forecasts and are looking for hawkish clues from the Bank of Canada as prices put pressure on rates. read more